Earth Notes: On Renewable Energy: Solar/Wind/Storage (2007)

 ...but I know the issues were the storage ...
 Given the choice I would rather live next to a wind farm than a fossil or nuclear power plant - but in essence there are issues with them - and whilst I used to admire them when I drove past them in Cornwall, they definitely have quite an impact on the landscape.
 Solar energy seems by far the best way forward - as it is a continuous source of energy that is very un-utilised.

-The problem with solar in northern climes is that its peak availability does not coincide with peak demand, eg at night and in the winter, making the storage problem worse.
-In (say) Spain or Texas when the PV can be used in part to run airconditioning and thus shave peak load then storage is not such an issue.
+The problem with solar in northern climes is that its peak availability does not coincide with peak demand, eg in the evening and in the winter, making the storage problem worse.
+In (say) Spain or Texas or California when the PV can be used in part to run airconditioning and thus shave peak load then storage is not such an issue.

-Wind power in the UK for example has the virtue of peaking in the winter months when solar PV is poor (less than 25% of the available power each day compared to mid-summer) so any RE portfolio should consider a mix.
+Wind power in the UK for example has the virtue of peaking in the winter months when solar PV is poor (maybe less than one quarter of the available power each day compared to mid-summer) so any RE portfolio should consider a mix.

-In principle the efficient thing to do in (say) London is use solar with a grid tie and use the Grid as 'storage' (eg they can burn less gas for example) when you are generating excess power.
+In principle the efficient thing to do in (say) dense urban London, at least while the amount of solar on the grid is low as at 2007, is to use solar with a grid tie and use the Grid as 'storage' (eg they can burn less gas for example) when you are generating excess power.
 But the minimum worthwhile grid-tied system is bigger than I need, expensive to install, and I don't have an unobstructed south-facing roof.
 Wind power is NOT very effective in built-up areas for various reasons, and I'd only be doing it as a test and top-up.

 And I think that Denmark now has >20% of its grid power from wind, so it can be done too!